 Across the Curriculum.

 M. Brownstein, professor; Ph.D., Yale.
-Brownstein is the author of Becoming a Heroine: Reading about Women in Novels (1982) and Tragic
+Brownstein is the author of Becoming a Heroine: Reading about Women in Novels (1982), Tragic

 literature, women's studies, and biography in the English Ph.D.
 Program

-Davis, associate professor and deputy chair for graduate studies; Ph.D., Indiana University.
+Davis, professor and deputy chair for graduate studies; Ph.D., Indiana University.
 Davis,

 who also teaches in the American Studies Program, has published essays

-on Henry James and Ida B. Wells and a book about the intersection of race
+on Henry James and Ida B. Wells, a book about the intersection of race

 and emergent U.S. consumer culture entitled Commerce in Color (University